 It’s hard, but when you do get that ‘yes’….. it’s a high like no other.

-Kurt Manwaring: How would you describe “Signed, Sealed, Delivered” to someone who has never watched before?
-Why should a new viewer tune in?
+How would Crystal Lowe describe “Signed, Sealed, Delivered” to someone who has never watched before?

 For those of you who haven’t seen the show, please tune in.
 If you are anything like me then you are probably exhausted by the gloom and darkness that seems to be taking over our televisions.
 SSD will remind you that humans at their core are good, kind and brave and there is a light at the end of the very dark tunnel.